Lucas-Oliveira-tech/Lucas-Oliveira-tech/README.md

 ### 🌍 "Knowledge is the key to unlocking opportunities" 🧠

-- 📍 From Bragança Paulista living in São Paulo
+- 📍 From São Paulo
 - 💻 IT Student | Technical Support Enthusiast

 Reach me out 👇🏼